Find Tech Schools

 Systems Analysis: Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes.

-In 2016, there was an estimated number of 294,900 jobs in the United States for Computer Programmer.
+There were about 294,900 jobs for Computer Programmer in 2016 (in the United States).
 There is little to no growth in job opportunities for Computer Programmer.
 There will be an estimated 15,500 positions for Computer Programmer per year.

 undefined